 In Colombia it is renowned journalist and author Juanita León who decided to found La Silla Vacía in 2009 during her time as an Open Society fellow.
 Previously she oversaw investigative reporting for the online edition of Semana, Colombia’s largest weekly.
 There is an hour-long audio podcast with Juanita discussing the project in its infancy on the Open Society website and James Breiner of the Center for Digital Journalism has a fascinating interview with Juanita focuses mostly on her efforts toward financial sustainability.

-To make a very clear disclosure, the four examples I cite above are all recipients of funding from Open Society Foundations’ Latin America Program, the same program that employs me as a full-time consultant (along with the Information Program).
-But they are also practically the only online, non-profit, investigative journalism projects that I am aware of.
-Ciper based in Chile is probably another example.
-If you are aware of others that already exist please let me know, but what I am sure of is that we are going to see many more in the years to come.
+The four examples above are all recipients of funding from Open Society Foundations’ Latin America Program, the same program that employs me as a full-time consultant.
+They are also practically the only online, non-profit, investigative journalism projects I am aware of.
+(Ciper based in Chile is another example.)
+If you are aware of others, please let me know.
+I am sure that we are going to see many more in the years to come.

 A recent blog post by the Hewlett Foundation put it well: “Experiments Blossom, but Solutions are Elusive.”
 After all, launching an “online investigative news site” really requires nothing more than a blog and a topic to investigate, which is probably the easiest option at hand if you’re one of the thousands of professional journalists who have been laid off over the past couple years.
 This explains why “investigative non-profits” was the big story at last week’s Online News Association conference in Washington DC, why membership of the Nonprofit Investigative Journalism Network has doubled to over 50 member organizations in just the past year, and why the Center for Public Integrity decided to take over the Huffington Post Investigative Fund (with $250,000 of help from the Knight Foundation).

 These trends have inspired a wealth of analysis and punditry.
 “Nonprofit investigative journalism outfits are breaking new ground.
-Can they sustain themselves?” asks Jill Drew in the Columbia Journalism Review.
+Can they sustain themselves,” asks Jill Drew in the Columbia Journalism Review.
 Or an entire hour-long Diane Rehm Show dedicated to “Not-for-Profit Journalism.”
 In the American Journalism Review: “The Nonprofit Explosion.”
 On Radio Open Source: “$30-billion to save journalism.”
 At the International Journalists Network: Investigative Journalism 2.0.
 Perhaps the most catchy title: “All the news that’s fit to fund” by John Honderich.
-And what I believe is the best analysis of non-profit journalism I’ve read so far, Steve Katz’s dissection of “Clay Shirky’s ‘second great age of patronage,’ foundations, and journalism.”
+And the best analysis of non-profit journalism I’ve read so far: Steve Katz’s dissection of “Clay Shirky’s ‘second great age of patronage,’ foundations, and journalism.”

 The phenomenon has also caught the attention of media observers in Latin America including Juana Libedinsky from Argentina’s La Nación who declares that philanthropy is rescuing and reviving investigative journalism.
 Or Uruguayan journalist Miren Gutiérrez who acknowledges with much sobriety that the future of journalism is non-profit.